 Est-ce que tu parles français?
 Parli italiano?
 But can you speak Guinea Pig?
 If you are already the lucky owner of a guinea pig, you will know how much they love to chatter.
 But if you are a first-time piggy parent, you are probably still trying to figure out what all the different sounds mean.
-Carry on reading to find out what noises your guinea pig makes, and what he is actually saying.
+Carry on reading our guide to guinea pig noises to find out what your cavy is saying.

 Guinea pigs are like the Harry Styles of the pet world; you have no idea how fabulous they are until you get them on their own.
 Yes, the UK’s most popular pets are still dogs and cats, but that is only because the vast majority haven’t gotten to know the absolute fabulousness that is the guinea pig.